Global Vision Transformer Pruning with Hessian-Aware Saliency: Latency-aware global structural pruning

-Note that this is slightly different from the dimensions we showed in Section~\ref{ssec:vit}.
-As highlighted on the left of Figure~\ref{fig:prune2}, in a typical ViT implementation, the QKV projection output dimensions are a concatenation of all the attention heads~\citep{rw2019timm}, effectively $QK \times H$ or $V \times H$.
+Note that this is slightly different from the dimensions we showed in~\cref{ssec:vit}.
+As highlighted on the left of~\cref{fig:prune2}, in a typical ViT implementation, the QKV projection output dimensions are a concatenation of all the attention heads~\cite{rw2019timm}, effectively $QK \times H$ or $V \times H$.
 The projected tokens are then split into $H$ heads to allow the computation of MSA in parallel.
 If we directly prune this concatenated dimension, then there is no control on the remaining QK and V dimension of each head.
 Therefore, the latency of the entire MSA will be bounded by the head with the largest dimension.

-To alleviate such inconsistency between pruned head dimensions, we explicitly control the number of heads and align the QK and V dimension remaining in each head.
-As illustrated on the right of Figure~\ref{fig:prune2}, for model pruning we reshape the weight of Q, K, V and PROJ projection layers to single out the head dimension \textit{H}.
+To alleviate such inconsistency between pruned head dimensions, we propose \textit{head alignment}, which explicitly control the number of heads and align the QK and V dimension remaining in each head.
+As illustrated on the right of~\cref{fig:prune2}, for model pruning we reshape the weight of Q, K, V and PROJ projection layers to single out the head dimension \textit{H}.
 Performing structural pruning on the reshaped block along the H dimension will enable the removal of an entire head, while pruning along the QK/V dimension guarantees the remained QK and V dimension of all the heads are the same.
 This reshaping is only applied during the pruning process, while the final pruned model is converted back to the concatenated scheme.
-Note that H, QK, V and MLP in different blocks can all be independently pruned.
-While the H dimension should be kept the same for all Q, K, V and PROJ weights within each block.
-Finally, EMB needs to be kept the same for all the blocks due to the shortcut connections.
+Note that H, QK, V and MLP in different blocks can be independently pruned; while EMB needs to be identical across the blocks due to the shortcut connections.

-A comparison of this latency-friendly pruning scheme with directly applying structural pruning on the concatenated $QK \times H$ and $V \times H$ dimension is provided in Appendix~\ref{ap:scheme}, where we demonstrate lower latency and higher accuracy can be achieved with our pruning scheme.
+A comparison of pruning with or without head alignment is provided in~\cref{ap:scheme}, where we demonstrate head alignment can bring up to 0.3\% accuracy gain under the same latency target.